LIFEHUBBER

 Data, model, and agent release together

-The notable angle is that the project does not only release a model.
+The project does not only release a model.
 It also links the broader stack around training data, evaluation, and search-agent behavior in one package.

 Availability